DCOR-dev/ckanext-dc_serve/README.rst

 - The DCOR API for accessing DC datasets online (dcserv).
 - A background job that generates a condensed dataset after a resource has been created.
+- A background job that uploads the condensed dataset to the S3 object store.
-- A route that makes the condensed dataset available via "/dataset/{id}/resource/{resource_id}/condensed.rtdc"
+- A route that makes the condensed dataset available via "/dataset/{id}/resource/{resource_id}/condensed.rtdc" (S3 object store data is made available via a redirect)
 - Extends the template to show a condensed resource download button

 - CLI: